Preventing Dental Disease with Cat and Dog Teeth Cleaning in Roanoke, VA

 The good news is that periodontal disease can be entirely prevented!
-All it takes is regular cleaning of your pet’s teeth, which falls to both you and us.
+All it takes is regular cat and dog teeth cleaning, which falls to both you and us.
 Our comprehensive procedures both prevent dental disease and can reverse its effects.
 Dental services at our animal hospital include:

 - Thorough oral examination

 - Digital dental X-rays (to assess for disease below the gumline)